milescb/PiWebsite/README.md

 #### Warning!

 Exposing ports on your home internet can expose your device to attacks.
 In order to mitigate risks, ensure ssh is only enabled through ssh keys and do not forward port 22.
 Additionally, installing `fail2ban` and configuring a jail for the forwarded ports, as well as creating a firewall, for instance with `ufw`, provide additional security.
 I would also recommend additionally security measures, and understand all risks associated with port forwarding.

-Note: If you would like to avoid these security challenges or, for an easier setup, consider just hosting the website on localhost (only accessible when connected to your home wifi network)
+#### Cloudflare solution to avoid port forwarding

+Another option is to purchase a domain, for instance on [cloudflare](https://www.cloudflare.com/products/registrar/).
+Then, set up [cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/networks/connectors/cloudflare-tunnel/) on the server and configure the DNS registry to point to this tunnel.
+The rest of the setup remains the same (although `certbot` configuration is no longer nececcary, and the website configuration should not redict HTTP to HTTPS).

 ### Configure website engine (`nginx`)